5 Sunset Spots in Cork

 Galley Head Lighthouse, Rosscarbery

 It’s hard not to love Rosscarbery, a tiny port town in West Cork.
 It’s even harder not to love the views from the Galley Head Lighthouse at the edge of the town.
 Perched atop sheer cliffs 130 feet above the Atlantic, the lighthouse offers stunning sunset views west and south.
-Indeed it was close to here that the Lusitania sank in 1915, killing all 1,198 onboard.
+Indeed it was close to here that the Lusitania sank in 1915.

 Distance from The Dean Cork: 75km